magmaticlabs/obsidian/.docker/README.md

  - `./obsidian build` - Build the obsidian docker image
  - `./obsidian up`    - Bring all the containers up
  - `./obsidian down`  - Bring all the containers down
+ - `./obsidian clean`  - Bring all the containers down and clean up
  - `./obsidian shell` - Get a shell inside the obsidian container
  - `./obsidian root`  - Get a root shell inside the obsidian container
  - `./obsidian logs`  - View output from the nginx and mariadb containers